20 fun things to do in London this September – with kids!

 There’s lots to do in London this month!

-The London Design Festival takes place this month, celebrating and promoting London as the design capital of the world.
-You can see the full programme here (I like the sound of the Whale in the Room animated film at the V&A)
+The London Design Festival takes place this month from September 16 – 24, celebrating and promoting London as the design capital of the world.

 Things to do in London in September